 - See where your family are.

 Throughout the academic year, students are informed of a wide range of ‘Online Safety Reporting Strategies’ during assemblies and Living Education lessons.
 Just to reiterate to parents and carers they are as follows:

-Speak to their form tutor, Pupil Manager, Mr Chadwick or any other member of staff they feel comfortable telling.
+Speak to their form tutor, Pupil Manager, a Designated Safeguarding Leader any other member of staff they feel comfortable telling.

 The help guides provided below explain how to change the security and privacy settings on a range of social networking platforms.
 The instructions are very easy to follow and include images to guide you where to look for the specific icons.